MicroStrategy’s Dynamic Dashboard with Custom Image

-Build HTML file for the image with coordinates.
+Build an HTML file for the image with coordinates.

-Add image and html file in the dashboard.
+Add an image and HTML file in the dashboard.

 Select the image to be customized in the dashboard.

-Below is the example of editing the image online to generate the Html file.
+Below is an example of editing the image online to generate the HTML file.

-MicroStrategy has a SDK “Image Map Coordinate utility” build to generate html file for images.
+MicroStrategy has an SDK “Image Map Coordinate utility” build to generate an HTML file for images.

-There are many online image map generator to generate the html file.
+There are many online image map generators to generate the HTML file.
 Some of the online websites are

-Before including the required file, shape file of the MicroStrategy need to be edited.
+Before including the required file, the shape file of the MicroStrategy needs to be edited.
 Shape file which holds all the data of the image layouts available.

 ShapeKey : Unique shape key identifier to identify the shape file.

-Name : Specifies the name that displays in the widget properties under shape file dropdown.
+Name : Specifies the name that displays in the widget properties under the shape file dropdown.

 The above are important properties of the shape file to be addressed while creating.

-After editing the shape file, it is copied along with Image file and Html file in 3 locations to make it available in the MicroStrategy.
+After editing the shape file, it is copied along with the Image file and HTML file in 3 locations to make it available in the MicroStrategy.